A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

 \end{example}

-A construction based on $\star$-diagrams, as shown in Equation \eqref{eq:CD}, does not necessarily yield exotic smooth structures.
+A manifold $M'$ fitting one of the base manifolds in a $\star$-diagram does not necessarily come with an exotic smooth structure (Example \ref{ex:localmodelstar}).
 The choice of the $\star$-action, described by a cocycle condition (Definition \ref{def:star}), determines whether exotic structures emerge.

-\begin{example}[Pairs of Diffeomorphic Manifolds via $\star$-Diagrams] Let $M$ be a smooth manifold with an effective smooth action by a compact Lie group $G$, denoted by $\cdot$.
+\begin{example}[Pairs of Diffeomorphic Manifolds via $\star$-Diagrams] Let $M$ be a smooth manifold with a smooth action by a compact Lie group $G$, denoted by $\cdot$; no freeness or effectiveness is assumed.
 Consider the product manifold $M \times G$ with the following $\star$-action:

 Let $\bullet$ be the following $G$-action on $M \times G$: